t-junjie/fs/README.md

 ### Upload File

-Send a POST request to http://localhost:8080/files.The request body must be of the type multipart/form-data, where "file" is the key and "data/test.bin" is the value, the binary file to be sent.
+Send a POST request to http://localhost:8080/files.
+The request body must be of the type multipart/form-data, where "file" is the key and "data/test.csv" is the value, the binary file to be sent.

 ![UploadFile](./data/Uploading.png)